-Many people think that if their mobile application has nothing to with the web services, they don’t need a website at all.
+Many people think that if their mobile application has nothing to do with web services, they don’t need a website at all.
 Technically, that may be true but from the marketing point of view, it could be a big mistake.

-Perhaps it would be a great idea if you can include a blog post on your micro website and talk about your mobile app, its benefits and its features.
+Perhaps it would be a great idea if you can include a blog post on your micro website and talk about your mobile app, its benefits, and its features.

 Having a micro website where you can post some useful information about your app and leave the app download link, will help you to increase the number of downloads for your mobile application.

 If social media is not a part of your marketing plan, then you need to think about it again.

 Yes, social media can help you to open the floodgate of users who could be interested in downloading & using your mobile app.
 Here are but 4 major reasons why you must market your app on social platforms: